Blac Chyna Isn’t Pregnant After All, But That’s Apparently Subject To Change

 Chyna broke her Kardashian baby news on Instagram by sharing an emoji-style image of a pink-haired woman cradling a baby bump.
 The cartoon avatar was clearly supposed to be Chyna.

 Blac Chyna and Rob Kardashian welcomed their baby girl, Dream Kardashian, to the world seven months later on November 10, 2016.
-Dream has one older half-sibling, 5-year-old King Cairo.
+Dream has one older half-sibling, five-year-old King Cairo.
 King is Chyna’s son with Kylie Jenner’s ex, Tyga.

 Blac Chyna, 29, is 'NOT expecting a baby with YBN Almighty Jay, 18' https://t.co/wQTw4dqPzi